-Entrepreneurs and managers have to make sure that scarce resources are employed to best accomplish business goals.
+Entrepreneurs and managers have to make sure that scarce resources are employed to best accomplish their vision.

-Entrepreneurs and managers also carry out decision analysis for new investments aimed to secure the objectives of:
+When making moves, entrepreneurs carry out decision analysis for new investments aimed to meet the objectives of:

-(i) Net Present Value (NPV) and Internal Rate of Return (IRR);
+- Net Present Value (NPV) and Internal Rate of Return (IRR)

 What is Investment Decision Analysis?

-Is the evaluation process to determine whether an investment in a project or a company is worthy to be implemented.
+Investment Decision Analysis is the evaluation process to determine whether an investment in a project or a company is worthy to be implemented.
+Is it worth the money?
+Will it help achieve your goals?

-The company must survive in the long term by having good levels of liquidity and being profitable.
-Otherwise the investment should not be undertaken.
+The company must survive in the long term by having good levels of liquidity (availability of cash) and being profitable.
+Otherwise, the investment should not be undertaken.

 Understanding the fundamentals of accounting, the recording of financial transactions, the preparation of financial statements, ratio analysis, cash flow management, changes in equity are a must for entrepreneurs and investors before taking the plunge.